 - FFC certified to meet strict energy efficiency guidelines

 - Suitable for a variety of battery types

-Optima are known for producing a range of vehicle batteries and now they have their very own charger and maintainer device.
-The Optima Digital 400 is a bit more sophisticated than the alternatives and suited to garages or enthusiasts.
+Optima are well-known for producing a range of vehicle batteries but they have also offer this charger and maintainer device.
+It’s known as the Optima Digital 400, which is more sophisticated than the alternatives and suited to professional garages or enthusiasts.